Azure-Samples/jmeter-aci-terraform/README.md

 ### 4. Create Variable Groups

 Ensure below steps are complete before creating variable groups on Azure Devops:
-- Azure Service Connectione name - Use the service principle from above to set up service connection
+- Azure Service Connection name - Use the service principal from above to set up service connection
 - Azure Key Vault name and set up below secrets within the vault with keys specified below:
-  - Set up the ARM client secret with key 'arm_client_secret' assigned
+  - Set up the ARM client secret with key `arm-client-secret` assigned
-  - Set up the container registry secret with key 'acr_secret' assigned
+  - Set up the container registry secret with key `acr-secret` assigned
 - Azure Container Registry name

 Now fill the following empty variables below and run this block on Bash: